 You are entitled to commence work at your own risk as soon as the application has been deposited with us.
 We will co-operate with builders and make site visits before the plans are approved in order to avoid frustrating and expensive delays.
 If a Regulation appears to be unreasonable when applied to your situation, then there may be a case for allowing a variation of that Regulation.
 You can apply for a variation at any stage even, for example, after the work has commenced on site when an unforeseen obstacle has arisen.

-Once the work starts, the builder or owner must notify the Council at various stages, so work can be inspected (site inspections) to ensure compliance with the Regulations.
+Once the work starts, the builder or owner must notify Building Control at various stages, so work can be inspected (site inspections) to ensure compliance with the Regulations.

-Once the works are complete the Council will issue you with a completion certificate providing that:
+Once the works are complete we will issue you with a completion certificate providing that:

 - The required notification has been given and at each stage and the work was inspected and found to be satisfactory.

 - That the completed work is in accordance with an approved set of plans.

 This is your assurance that the work complies with the Building Regulations.
 To receive a completion certificate the necessary statutory inspection notices must have been given and a completion inspection must be carried out.
 The completion certificate is an important document and should be kept in a safe place.
 A Solicitor will require it if you decide to sell your property and without it you may have difficulty.